LeoLee0403/Thesis/README.md

     - It will switch the ingest server to the next one according to the OBS list.
 For example, if now ingest is Taipei(3), then it will switch to Taipei(1) for streaming.
 - ldetet_and_test_example.sh
     - It will accept a VPN and a ingest server, and you need to take change vpn_net_interface (varies by machines).
 You can use ifconfig to find the interface.
 The **vpn_net_interface** in this case is **nordlynx**, and the **vpn_net_interface IP** usually **10.x.x.x** ![](https://i.imgur.com/zzJ85OF.png)
-    - Use `nordvpn connect ${vpn}` to connect the NordVPN, the VPN we used is **city name**, After connection, it will check the connect_status, if VPN failed then change to next VPN with another location to probe the same ingest server.
+    - Use `nordvpn connect ${vpn}` to connect the NordVPN, the VPN we used is **city name**, after connection, it will check the connect_status, if VPN failed then change to next VPN with another location to probe the same ingest server.
     - OBS Connection Test: `obs --startstreaming&` to start streaming, it will generate the traffic between the VPN and the ingest server.
 And you should sleep for more than 10 sec to wait the OBS open.
 Then this example uses tcpdump to intercept the traffic for 10 sec.
 If the **reply_packet_count** from twitch ingest server less than threshold (this example set the threshold = 20 packets), then regard it as OBS Failed, then exit and change to next VPN with another location to probe the same ingest server.
     - Formal Tcpdump: If pass the OBS connection test, this example will do formal tcpdump for 10 sec, and if **formal_reply_packet_count** less than 50, then regard it as OBS failed.
 Else regard it as successfully interception.
     - Besides, all the VPN connection and tcpdump interception process will be recorded in **${ingest}_record.txt**